Foramen lacerum

-The foramen lacerum (lacerated piercing) is a triangular hole in the base of skull.
+The foramen lacerum (lacerated piercing) is a triangular hole in the base of the skull.
 It is located between the sphenoid bone, the apex of the petrous part of the temporal bone, and the basilar part of the occipital bone.

 Structure

 The foramen lacerum (lacerated piercing) is a triangular hole in the base of skull.
 It is located between 3 bones: